Adalbert Rozsnyai

-Adalbert Rozsnyai, (born 17 April 1952) is a former Romanian football player and coach.
+Adalbert Rozsnyai (born 17 April 1952) is a Romanian former football player and coach.

 He played for FC Baia Mare, Jiul Petroşani and Dinamo Bucharest.
 Rozsnyai was fourth-leading scorer with 13 goals in the Romanian Divizia A during the 1972–73 season.

 The highlight of his playing career was winning the Romanian Cup in 1974 with Jiul Petroşani, where he also scored a goal in the final.

 He coached FC Baia Mare both as assistant coach and head coach.